Hurling

 Hurling is today administered by the Gaelic Athletic Association (GAA).
 It has featured regularly in art forms such as film, music and literature.
 The final of the All-Ireland Senior Hurling Championship was listed in second place by CNN in its "10 sporting events you have to see live", after the Olympic Games and ahead of both the FIFA World Cup and UEFA European Championship.
-Financial Times columnist Simon Kuper wrote after Stephen Bennett's performance in the 2020 All-Ireland Senior Hurling Championship Final that hurling was "the best sport ever and if the Irish had colonised the world, nobody would ever have heard of football".
+Financial Times columnist Simon Kuper wrote after the 2020 All-Ireland Senior Hurling Championship final that hurling was "the best sport ever and if the Irish had colonised the world, nobody would ever have heard of football".
 UNESCO lists hurling as an element of intangible cultural heritage.
 A 2024 survey found that hurling was the favourite sport of 25% of Irish people.